Biobix/maelstRom/README.md

 Welcome to maelstRom’s readme!

-maelstRom is the Modeller of Allelic Gene Expression, an R package providing extensive functions for various RNAseq-based allelic analyses.
+maelstRom is the Modeller of Allele-Specific Transcriptomics, an R package providing extensive functions for various RNAseq-based allelic analyses.
 This ranges from basic tasks such as (solely) RNAseq-based genotyping, to the analysis of more complex population-level phenomena such as